 A free backlink checker is a great way of seeing how your pages perform.
 Image Credit: Ahrefs

 The results can then be sorted by domain authority, page authority, relevance and traffic.
-It is up to you to decide what threshold for each of these metrics would mean a backlink should be kept or disavowed.
+It is up to you to decide what threshold for each metric would mean a backlink should be kept or disavowed.

 As Ahrefs allows you to check the backlink profile of any domain on the internet, it is also a very useful tool for competitor analysis.